 Between 1st and 13th June 1942 it held a Headquarters and Headquarters Company of 109th Quartermaster Battalion.
 Other Units based here were:-

 A Military Police Platoon from 8th Infantry Division which arrived on 16th December 1943 as well as 12th Engineer Combat Battalion 8th infantry Division which was here from 15th December 1943 until 28th June 1944.

 2nd Battalion 28th Infantry of 8th infantry Division who were here from 15th December 1943 until June 1944 and an Antitank Company of 28th Infantry, 8th Infantry Division which arrived on 16th December 1943.

 151st Field Artillery Battalion of 34th Infantry Division U.S. Army had been at Bellerena in County Londonderry before going to Tynan Abbey in May 1942 and then onward to Castle Coole.

-The picture to the left shows the Stable Block which was used by the soldiers whilst above is the impressive Castle Coole.
+The picture above shows the Stable Block which was used by the soldiers.

 Shown above is the Secret Itinerary of a Visit on 8th February 1944 to Camp Breandrum, Enniskillen by Lieutenant General George S. Patton, Commander of the Third Army.